London, United Kingdom

 New York, New York

 Masdar City, Abu Dhabi

 Auckland, New Zealand

-Hard to believe, but for decades rooftop bars and restaurants weren’t really a thing in the famously outdoors city of Sydney – a sub-tropical metropolis with probably the world’s most spectacular harbour and urban beaches.
+Hard to believe, but for decades rooftop bars and restaurants weren’t really a thing in the famously outdoors city of Sydney – a sub-tropical metropolis with the world’s most spectacular harbour and urban beaches.

 Shell House Sky Bar and terrace level.